Note: If you’re worried someone might see that you’ve visited this page, the Women’s Aid website will tell you how to cover your tracks online.

 Other kinds of sexual abuse can include forced marriage, female genital mutilation (FGM), and trafficking.

-On their website, Rape Crisis reminds us that just because you don’t scream, shout, or run away during sexual abuse, this doesn’t mean that you didn’t experience sexual violence.
-It’s common for people to feel so shocked or scared during a sexual assault that they become unable to speak or move.
+On their website, Rape Crisis reminds us that just because you don’t scream, shout, or run away during sexual abuse, it doesn’t mean that you didn’t experience sexual violence.
+It’s common for people to feel so shocked or scared during an assault that they’re unable to speak or move.

 Financial abuse

-Financial abuse is a form of coercive control and may refer to the perpetrator preventing you from having, earning, or accessing your own money.
-They may steal or restrict your money (effectively putting you on an allowance), prevent you from working, damage your credit score, and/or coerce you into debt.
+Financial abuse is a form of coercive control that refers to someone preventing you from having, earning, or accessing your money.
+They may steal or restrict money, prevent you from working, damage your credit score, and/or coerce you into debt.

 A financial abuser may also restrict or limit access to other resources such as transportation, food, clothing, and a place to live so that you become dependent on them for your basic needs.
 If you’re separated from your abuser, they may also withhold child maintenance payments.